 May Mamie Wintermute

-The Life Summary of May Mamie
+Brief Life History of May Mamie

 When May Mamie Wintermute was born on 28 June 1899, in Chicago, Cook, Illinois, United States, her father, James B Wintermute, was 29 and her mother, Elizabeth "Lizzie" Perkins, was 27.
 She married William Lester Hollingsworth on 6 February 1917, in Los Angeles, Los Angeles, California, United States.
-She lived in Belvedere, East Los Angeles, Los Angeles, California, United States in 1930 and Belvedere Judicial Township, Los Angeles, California, United States in 1940.
+She lived in Belvedere, East Los Angeles, Los Angeles, California, United States in 1930 and Belvedere Judicial Township, Los Angeles, California, United States for about 5 years.
 She died on 24 February 1987, in San Gabriel, Los Angeles, California, United States, at the age of 87, and was buried in Inglewood Park Cemetery, Inglewood, Los Angeles, California, United States.

 Photos and Memories (0)